Mariosyian/benchmarking-programming-languages/README.md

 Write a suite of microtasks (known algorithms, mini programs i.e. <100 LOC) and benchmark them in many languages.
 The microtasks serve as a means of expanding the number of programming languages I can write a basic program in (i.e. tests that I can use programming concepts such as loops, conditionals, functions, etc).
 These will be timeboxed strictly as the program is known and something most people have probably come across during their career (job, studies, etc), and hence will only require basic Google searches or even one week of the languages "Getting started" tutorial to learn.

-Write a mid-size program (have chosen a shaved down version of a markdown parser) which will be specced by myself with the aim of being realistic as to how much I can implement in a short amount of time (about 4 weeks) and in a generous, but conservative number of languages.
+Write a mid-size program specced by myself (have chosen a [shaved down version](./markdown-parser/README.md) of a markdown parser) with the aim of being realistic as to how much I can implement in a short amount of time (about 4 weeks) and in a generous, but conservative number of languages.
 I'm not expecting that the markdown parser will have as many language implementations as the micro tasks, but should have at least 1 that I consider "exotic" for myself (i.e. not any languages I consider myself comfortable or familiar with).

 # Requirements
 ## Build from source code